 After the document submission, the buyer or his representative will receive the demand for tax payment, which you must pay within 15 days from the delivery date.
 If you don’t pay within the given period, interest will be charged at a rate of 17.5% for every additional day until the payment is made.

 Disclaimer: The purpose of this article is to help you understand the process of buying a property in Croatia and to introduce you to the authorities that can help you.
 Some of the written information may change over time due to the implementation of new laws and regulations.
 That is why you can contact us at any time.
-If you have any questions regarding buying a real estate, but you are not sure whether the information are correct or some regulations are still in motion, we will be glad to do a research for you.
+If you have any questions regarding buying real estate, but you are not sure whether the information is correct or some regulations are still in motion, we will be glad to do a research for you.